-Microsoft Word by default converts your simple quotes into nice looking curly quotes (aka smart quotes).
-But sometimes we want our plain old straight quotes back.
+Microsoft Word by default converts simple quotes into nice looking curly quotes (also known as “smart quotes”).
+But sometimes we want our plain straight quotes back.
+We just want to get rid of smart quotes and replace them with plain quotes.
 Curly quotes look nice both on screen and on paper but they may create hiccups in data-processing work.
-While plain quotes are easily recognized by other applications but smart quotes might not be recognized.
+While plain quotes are easily recognized by other computer applications, smart quotes might not be recognized and create errors.

 When caught in such a situation, for the life of you, you just somehow want to get back to straight quotes (it happened with me a week ago –and that it why this post!).
 MS Word does not provide a simple way to toggle between smart and plain quotes.
+But thankfully there is a way!
 Here is how you need to deal with the situation.

 - Go to the Office button given in the top-left corner of MS Word (its a colorful spherical button bearing MS Office logo)